barryclark/jekyll-now/_posts/2021-3-31-HardBraking.md

 # The Solution

-We recommended that TxDOT should install signage warning drivers of possible queued vehicles ahead.
+We recommended that TxDOT should install signage warning drivers of possible stopped vehicles ahead.
 Other solutions could use queue detection with flashing beacons to warn drivers of a queue ahead.
 Potentially modifying the vertical alignment of the southbound frontage road could also address the sight line issue.

 # Include Connected Vehicle Data in Your Analysis